learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Text_to_Speech.md

 gTTS is a Python library and CLI tool to interface with Google Translate's text-to-speech API.

+Price: Free!

+Voice Choices: Only the default voice, but supports most of languages.

+Available Functions: Only contain basic text-to-speech conversions.

 **Set-up**

 - You can very easily install the gTTS library via pip install: